Should you worry about a mosquito that lands on you with its bum in the air?

 Letting someone know your plans for entering and leaving a park is a good idea— especially if you are travelling in the rainy season when there is a chance you may become bogged and delayed.

-If you are travelling remotely, then seriously think about the purchase or hire of a satellite communicator or satellite phone.
+If you are travelling remotely, seriously think about purchasing or hiring a satellite communicator or phone.

 The Botswana National Park and Reserve campsites are all unfenced.
 This means that you should keep an eye out as wildlife can wander through camp at any given time.